 Speaking of music, no workout is complete without music to help get you into a groove.
 And if you’re working out at home and don’t want to disturb the rest of the family, a good pair of truly wireless headphones make sense.
 These are also handy when you want to take the workouts outdoors, whether it’s to go for a morning run or a lunch-time power walk.

-You’ll want a pair that’s sports-friendly, like the Jabra Elite 65t in-ear passive noise cancelling truly wireless headphones that are both water- and dust-resistant so it won’t matter how much you sweat, and fit securely into each ear so they won’t fall out, no matter how rigorous your workout.
+You’ll want a pair that’s sports-friendly, like the Jabra Elite 85t In-Ear Advanced Active Noise Cancelling Truly Wireless Headphones that are both water- and dust-resistant so it won’t matter how much you sweat, and fit securely into each ear so they won’t fall out, no matter how rigorous your workout.
 There’s also the obvious advantage of not having to worry about wires getting tangled as you move your arms and legs about.
-These boast an impressive five-hour battery life and come with a charging case that ups that to 15, so you can easily go two weeks, working out an hour a day, without having to recharge.
+These boast an impressive seven-hour battery life and come with a charging case that ups that to 31, so you can easily go a month, working out an hour a day, without having to recharge.
 Plus, one-touch access to voice controls means you can skip music tracks or call up a favourite podcast while in the middle of sweating it out on the elliptical without having to stop or pause your workout.

 If you don’t want to get rid of wires entirely, there are sports wireless headphones like the Bose SoundSport in-ear wireless headphones.
 They do have a small cord, but it sits neatly behind your neck so if you want to pop the earbuds out of your ears to reply to someone in the house or while taking a two-minute water break, the buds will neatly fall to your shoulders.
 They are designed specifically for wearing while working out (though there’s no reason you couldn’t wear them other times, too) with StayHear+ tips that stay in place, six-hour battery life, sweat- and weather-resistance, and an inline mic so you don’t have to skip a beat while working out if you want to skip tracks, raise or lower the volume, or answer an incoming call.